kellyfj/HereHackWeek/README.md

 Technologies Used: Java Twitter client, D3.js (for cluster visualization) e.g. https://github.com/mbostock/d3/wiki/Gallery

-From running for 3.5 hours here is a display of the 250+ candidate new places
+From running for 6 hours here is a display of the 400+ candidate new places we found

 ![alt tag](https://raw.github.com/kellyfj/HereHackWeek/master/demo/newplaces.png)